-The financial statements of Newtek Business Services Corp. as of December 31, 2019 and December 31, 2018 and for each of the five years in the period ended December 31, 2019 have been incorporated by reference in this registration statement in "Part A-Information Required in a Prospectus."
+The interim unaudited condensed consolidated financial statements as of March 31, 2020 and for the three months ended March 31, 2019 and the audited consolidated financial statements of Newtek Business Services Corp. as of December 31, 2019 and December 31, 2018 and for each of the three years in the period ended December 31, 2019 have been incorporated by reference in this registration statement in "Part A-Information Required in a Prospectus."